 Find out more about Lekker Boutique Travel’s bespoke tours and craft your own Iceland itinerary here.

 Iceland is full of lovely boutique hotels, all with that unique Scandinavian style.
-From trendy Art Deco hideaways to remote and cosy spots: view our full collection of boutique hotels in Iceland here.
+From trendy Art Deco hideaways to remote and cosy spots.